frontierings/Laravel11-crud-tutorial/README.md

  - Tailwindcss for styling

  ## How to configure
- - After cloning the project, remove rename the ".env.example" file to ".env", then run the following commands:
+ - After cloning the project, rename the ".env.example" file to ".env", then run the following commands:

     ```
     composer install